B12: EATING Meat is Not the Answer

 Vitamin B12 is not made by plants or animals, it's made by microorganisms (bacteria).
-It used to be that we could get B12 from our drinking water, but because our water supply is treated and chlorinated to kill bacteria, it no longer supplies vitamin B12.
+It used to be that we could get B12 from our drinking water, but since our water supply is now treated and chlorinated to kill bacteria, it no longer supplies this important nutrient.

-Supplementing with B12 is essential, and critical for anyone eating a plant-based diet, as well as elders and those who take certain medications including birth control pills, metformin, and antacids, specifically PPIs (proton pump inhibitors) and H2 (histamine-2 receptor) blockers—think Prilosec, Prevacid, Tagamet, Zantac, Pepcid, etc. It's also important for anyone with compromised gut function, intestinal inflammation, or lack of intrinsic factors.
+Supplementing with B12 is essential, and critical for anyone eating a plant-based diet, as well as elders and those who take certain medications including hormone replacement therapy (HRT), Metformin, and antacids, specifically PPIs (proton pump inhibitors) and H2 (histamine-2 receptor) blockers—think Prilosec®, Prevacid®, Tagamet®, Zantac®, Pepcid®, etc. It's also important for anyone with compromised gut function, intestinal inflammation, or lack of intrinsic factors.
 However, many people, no matter their age or diet, have “unexplained low vitamin B12 levels,” which researchers attribute to “food cobalamin malabsorption,” meaning the B12 that’s naturally present in foods is simply not absorbed.

 It can take several years for symptoms of B12 deficiency to develop, but when they do, they can be devastating.
 It can lead to paralysis, psychosis, blindness, and even death.
 Newborns of mothers eating a plant-based diet who fail to supplement are at higher risk of developing deficiency much more rapidly with critical results.

-Fortified foods, such as soy milk, almond milk, and some cereals, may provide enough vitamin B12 if eaten daily.
-However, when you swallow B12, from food or a supplement, it gets metabolized through the gut and by the time it goes through all that internal processing, not much is left to absorb, if it can be absorbed.
-Deficiency typically is due to poor absorption and not poor intake.
+Deficiency is typically due to poor absorption, not poor intake.
 As we age, our ability to absorb B12 declines.
 Plus, in order to get the B12 you need from foods, you’d need to eat three servings daily that provide no less than 25-percent of the Daily Value (found on the Nutrition Facts label), having each serving at least four to six hours after the last.

 Most people believe they must eat meat to get their requirement of B12, but that's not true.
-Even if you ate meat three times daily with four to six hours between servings, as described above, you'd be doing more harm than good considering the ill effects meat has on the body, not to mention the detrimental effects its consumption has on the environment and animal welfare.
-The only reason cows have B12 in their meat is because of what they eat (dirty, buggy forages; manure), what they drink (dirty water), where they live (manure-laden conditions), and how their intestinal tract works.
+Even if you ate meat three times daily with four to six hours between servings, you'd be doing more harm than good considering the ill effects meat has on the body, not to mention the detrimental effects its consumption has on the environment and animal welfare.
+The reasons cows have B12 in their meat is because of what they eat (dirty, buggy forages; manure), what they drink (dirty water), where they live (manure-laden conditions), and how their intestinal tract works.
 Gut bacteria in the large intestine of both cows and humans make B12; however, cows can absorb it through the large intestine whereas humans can’t—our guts have not evolved for necessary B12 absorption.

-Apes get all the B12 they need by eating bugs, dirt, and feces.
-Obviously, we humans are not going to follow suit.
-And because absorption rate is questionable, the best way for us humans to get the B12 we need is by getting regular intramuscular B12 injections.
+Because the absorption rate of B12 is questionable, the best way for humans to get the amount of B12 necessary to thrive is by getting regular intramuscular B12 injections.

 A B12 shot bypasses the intestinal tract and is completely absorbed through our muscle tissue.
-Most of the vitamin will be utilized over the days to follow, and if there’s an overabundance, it will get stored in the liver for future use, and when the stores are at full capacity, any excess B12 will be excreted in the urine or get stored in the body, although not much gets stored.
+Most of the vitamin will be utilized over the days to follow; if there’s an overabundance, it will get stored in the liver for future use, and when the stores are at full capacity, any excess B12 will be excreted in the urine.
 Everybody’s body is different.
 The rate your body utilizes B12 depends on your lifestyle and diet.
 If you smoke or drink alcohol, for instance, you’ll power through a B12 shot much faster than someone who doesn’t.

 An oral vitamin supplement has to be broken down by the process of digestion in the intestines.
 All that "breaking down" doesn't leave much to absorb.
 And, if there’s any inflammation at the site of absorption, or a lack of intrinsic factors, it may not get through at all and will flow straight to the kidneys for excretion, turning your urine bright yellow.

-Whether you like getting a B12 shot weekly to keep a steady stream in the body and enjoy the benefits it provides (B12 has no upper limit or toxicity), or prefer getting a monthly shot, it’s important to get regular injections of B12 … for health’s sake.
+Whether you like getting a B12 shot weekly to keep a steady stream in the body and enjoy the benefits it provides, or prefer getting a monthly shot, it’s important to get regular injections of B12 … for health’s sake.